 This is your reminder to not forget.
 If you are dancing with denial or embarrassment, get over it.
 This is about your kid and not your feelings.
 And if you are concerned about stigmatizing your artist with a label, please do not worry - we have your kid's back.

 Every single one of us has issues of some sort.
 We all come rocketing out of our mothers a perfect blend of completely awesome and totally messed up.
 Some issues are major, some are minor, and together they make us who we are.

 Here's the other thing:

-Whether you tell us or not, we almost always know when something is going on developmentally with one of our artist's.
+Whether or not you tell us, we almost always know when something is going on developmentally with one of our artists.
 We are not therapists or medical professionals - and we don't claim to be, but we know kids.
 Though we are fully capable of accessing and reshaping a situation to accommodate specific concerns that we see in a child, it's eight million billion times better for your child if you share information with us from the get-go so that we can work together to make sure they have everything they need to succeed.

 Hmm, Should I Stay or Should I Go?

 Rock Band Land is a parent / caregiver free zone (see below).
 We are extremely strict on this rule.

 RBL is a Parent / Caregiver Free Zone

 Parents, I've some good news and some bad news.